-Croatia: Critics over consultancy services for power utility HEP19.
-June 2015. / SEE Energy News
+Croatia: Critics over consultancy services for power utility HEP, SEE Energy News

 President of Green oriented party ORAH Mirela Holy, Dr. Sc.
 Milan Puharic, energy expert and Mladen Novak, an independent parliament member, pointed at the press conference to the non-transparent spending of HEP money in various consulting and marketing services.